nholtz/sanal-book/content/text/sdbeams/beam-reaction-problems.md

 # 2: Forces in Statically Determinate Beams and Plane Frames

-## 2.6: Problems - Reactions in Beams
+## Suggested Problems - Reactions in Beams

-Solve all of the following beam problems.
+Solve for the reactions for all of the following beam problems and show your results on a complete free body diagram.
 Click on the link to see the answer.

 ### Problem 01